College Factual by our College Data Analytics Team

 Any student that is not first-time, full-time, and under the age of 25.

-The majority of students at SCU are considered 'non-traditional students' who either not first-time, or not full-time, or both.
+A meaningful share of students at SCU are considered 'non-traditional students' who are not first-time, full-time, and under 25.

 Examining the graduation rates of the specific cohorts shown below may be more revealing than looking at the overall graduaton rates.